docQodly/docs/docs/studio/pageLoaders/qodlySources.md

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="60%">
-                This action will display the qodlysource in the <code>Contextual panel</code>.
+                This action will display the Qodly Source in the <code>Contextual panel</code>.
 To alter an editable property, simply click on the "Edit" icon situated on the right side of the property.
 	</Column.Item>
 	<Column.Item width="35%">
 	        <img src={require('./img/QodlySourceEdit2.png').default} style={{borderRadius: '6px'}} />